-Next, in Section 6, we discuss the existing spin structure data, focusing on the inclusive lepton-nucleon scattering results, as well as other types of data, such as semi-inclusive deep inelastic scattering (SIDIS) and proton-proton scattering.
+Next, in Section 6, we discuss the existing spin structure data, focusing on the inclusive lepton-nucleon scattering results, as well as other types of data, such as semiinclusive deep inelastic scattering (SIDIS) and proton-proton scattering.
 Section 7 provides an example of the knowledge gained from nucleon spin studies which illuminates fundamental features of hadron dynamics and structure.
 Finally, we summarize in Section 8 our present understanding of the nucleon spin structure and its impact on testing nonperturbative aspects of QCD.

 A lexicon of terms specific to the nucleon spin structure and related topics is provided at the end of this review to assist non-specialists.
 Words from this list are italicized throughout the review.
+Also included is a list of acronyms used in this review.

 Studying the spin of the nucleon is a complex subject because light quarks move relativistically within hadrons; one needs special care in defining angular momenta beyond conventional nonrelativistic treatments [1].
 Furthermore, the concept of gluon spin is gauge dependent; there is no gauge-invariant definition of the spin of gluons - or gauge particles in general [2, 3]; the definition of the spin content of the nucleon is thus dependent on the choice of gauge.
+In the light-front form one usually takes the light-cone gauge [1] where the spin is well defined: there are no ghosts or negative metric states in this transverse gauge (See Sec.
+3.1.3).
 Since nucleon structure is nonperturbative, calculations based solely on first principles of QCD are difficult.
 These features make the nucleon spin structure an active and challenging field of study.

-There are several excellent previous reviews which discuss the high-energy aspects of proton spin dynamics [4, 5, 6, 7, 8, 9].
+There are several excellent previous reviews which discuss the high-energy aspects of proton spin dynamics [4, 5, 6, 7, 8, 9, 10].
 This review will also cover less conventional topics, such as how studies of spin structure illuminate aspects of the strong force in its nonperturbative domain, the consequences of color confinement, the origin of the QCD mass scale, and the emergence of hadronic degrees of freedom from its partonic ones.

 It is clearly important to know how the quark and gluon spins combine with their OAM to form the total nucleon spin.
-A larger purpose is to use empirical information on the spin structure of hadrons to illuminate features of the strong force - arguably the fundamental force the least understood in the domain experimentally accessible.
+A larger purpose is to use empirical information on the spin structure of hadrons to illuminate features of the strong force - arguably the least understood fundamental force in the experimentally accessible domain.
 For example, the parton distribution functions (PDFs) are themselves nonperturbative quantities.
 Quark and gluon OAM - which significantly contribute to the nucleon spin - are directly connected to color confinement.

 We will only briefly discuss some high-energy topics such as GPDs, TMDs, and the nucleon spin observables sensitive to final-state interactions such as the Sivers effect.
 These topics are well covered in the reviews mentioned above.
 A recent review on the transverse spin in the nucleon is given in Ref.
-[10].
-These topics are needed to understand the details of nucleon spin structure at high energy, but they only provide qualitative information on our main topic, the nucleon spin [11].
-For example, the large transverse spin asymmetries measured in singly-polarized lepton-proton and proton-proton collisions hints at significant transverse-spin-orbit coupling in the nucleon.
+[11].
+These topics are needed to understand the details of nucleon spin structure at high energy, but they only provide qualitative information on our main topic, the nucleon spin [12].
+For example, the large transverse spin asymmetries measured in singly-polarized lepton-proton and proton-proton collisions hint at significant transverse-spin-orbit coupling in the nucleon.
 This provides an important motivation for the TMD and GPD studies which constrain OAM contributions to nucleon spin.